Article

 What is SaaS?

-SaaS (Software as a Service) is software hosted on the cloud.
+SaaS (Software as a Service) is a cloud-based software delivery model that provides users with access to applications over the internet without needing to install or maintain them locally.
 It can be accessed via an internet browser, mobile application, or desktop app.
 SaaS is provided to users on a subscription basis, which means they have to pay a recurring fee monthly or annually.

 You know Zoom, right?
 It's a go-to app for group video chats today.
 You may hold an unlimited number of one-to-one and group meetings on Zoom as well as record these meetings, share screens, use boards, and have productive discussions without any annoying issues (hello Skype!).
 Zoom offers access to its video conferencing app using a subscription model.